thegrumpys/odop/docs/Help/settingValues.md

 Calculator View provides access to Fix / Free and constraints in a pop-up value input dialog box.
 See the annotated images in the "Quick overview" section above.
-Use right-click (long press on a touch screen) on the variable of interest to access the associated value input dialog box.
+Click on the variable of interest to access the associated value input dialog box.
-With Calculator View, values with a darker, more bold font may be changed by the user.
 Values with a dim or less bold font are calculated results and cannot be directly changed.

 ___

 Notes:
  - Do not leave a value field blank.
 See also: [Not a Number](htt#nan)
- - Starting in ODOP version 4.0.7, input of values in scientific notation, for example: 1.234e5, is supported.
+ - Input of values in scientific notation, for example: 1.234e5, is supported.
- - Input of values less than 1.0 no longer requires a leading zero.
+ - Input of values less than 1.0 does not require a leading zero.

 &nbsp;